contentful/contentful.js/MIGRATION.md

 ## Migration to contentful.js 10.x

 Version `10.0.0` is a complete rewrite in TypeScript.
-This version introduces a new concept of [chained clients](README.md#chained-clients).
+This version introduces a new concept of [client chain modifiers](README.md#client-chain-modifiers).

 ### Breaking changes